-Treatment of patients with medically attended influenza-like illness (ILI) Treatment of patients with laboratory-confirmed influenza Pre- or post-exposure prophylaxis for asymptomatic individuals Key evidence supporting the Expert Opinion on treatment and prophylaxis recommendations Healthy children less than 18 years Evidence available from RCTs.
-Expert Opinion: Treatment during seasonal influenza epidemics should be considered on an individual basis.
-Treatment during emerging influenza outbreaks and pandemics should be considered depending upon a risk assessment considering e.g. antiviral susceptibility, transmissibility, virulence, complication frequency, hospitalisations and case fatality.
+Treatment of patients with medically attended influenza-like illness (ILI) Treatment of patients with laboratory- confirmed influenza Pre- or post-exposure prophylaxis for asymptomatic individuals Key evidence supporting the expert opinion on treatment and prophylaxis recommendations Healthy children less than 18 years Evidence available from RCTs.
+Expert opinion Treatment during seasonal influenza epidemics should be considered on an individual basis.
+Treatment during emerging influenza outbreaks and pandemics should be considered depending on a risk assessment considering e.g. antiviral susceptibility, transmissibility, virulence, complication frequency, hospitalisations and case fatality.
 Evidence available RCTs.
-Expert Opinion: Treatment during seasonal influenza epidemics should be recommended on an individual basis.
-Treatment during emerging influenza outbreaks and pandemics should be recommended depending upon a risk assessment considering e.g. antiviral susceptibility, transmissibility, virulence, complication frequency, hospitalisations and case fatality.
+Expert opinion Treatment during seasonal influenza epidemics should be recommended on an individual basis.
+Treatment during emerging influenza outbreaks and pandemics should be recommended depending on a risk assessment considering e.g. antiviral susceptibility, transmissibility, virulence, complication frequency, hospitalisations and case fatality.
 Evidence available from observational studies.
-Expert Opinion: Prophylaxis during seasonal influenza epidemics should be considered on an individual basis, e.g. for household members in households with people in risk groups, especially for the unvaccinated and immunocompromised (congenital or acquired) who do not respond to vaccination.
+Expert opinion Prophylaxis during seasonal influenza epidemics should be considered on an individual basis, e.g. for household members in households with people in risk groups, especially for the unvaccinated and immunocompromised (congenital or acquired) who do not respond to vaccination.
 This is particularly important during a year when low vaccine effectiveness is expected due to a mismatch between vaccine strains and strains circulating in the populations.
-Effectiveness of prophylaxis is likely better than treatment.
-Prophylaxis during emerging influenza outbreaks and pandemics should be considered at an individual or population level depending upon a risk assessment considering e.g. antiviral susceptibility, transmissibility, virulence, complication frequency, hospitalisations and case fatality.
-Effectiveness of prophylaxis is likely better than treatment.
-Evidence from RCTs: Decreased time to alleviation of all symptoms by 29h (95% CI 12-47) if treated with oseltamivir[14], while if oseltamivir was provided within 24 hours from onset of symptoms in laboratory-confirmed influenza infected children less than 3 years, a decreased time to alleviation of 2.8 days (p<0.001) was observed, and a one day (p=0.01) decrease in median duration of children and adolescents irrespective of when treatment started demonstrated in RCTs.
-Risk group children including immunocompromised Limited evidence available from RCTs or observational studies.
-Expert Opinion Although limited evidence is available from clinical trials, treatment during seasonal influenza epidemics should be recommended.
+The effectiveness of prophylaxis is probably better than treatment.
+Prophylaxis during emerging influenza outbreaks and pandemics should be considered at an individual or population level depending on a risk assessment considering e.g. antiviral susceptibility, transmissibility, virulence, complication frequency, hospitalisations and case fatality.
+The effectiveness of prophylaxis is probably better than treatment. by 29 hrs (95% CI 12-47) if treated with oseltamivir [14].
+If oseltamivir was provided within 24 hours of symptom onset in laboratory-confirmed, influenza-infected children under three years, a decreased time to alleviation of 2.8 days (p<0.001) was observed, and a one day (p=0.01) decrease in median duration of children and adolescents,

+Treatment of patients with medically attended influenza-like illness (ILI) Treatment of patients with laboratory- confirmed influenza Pre- or post-exposure prophylaxis for asymptomatic individuals Key evidence supporting the expert opinion on treatment and prophylaxis recommendations Risk group children including immunocompromised Limited evidence available from RCTs or observational studies.
+Expert opinion Although evidence available from clinical trials is limited, treatment during seasonal influenza epidemics should be recommended.
 Lack of evidence from clinical trials should not prevent treatment when clinically indicated.
 Significant clinical experience of treatment is available and no other optional treatments are available.
-Although limited evidence is available, treatment during emerging influenza outbreaks and pandemics should be recommended depending upon risk assessment considering e.g. antiviral susceptibility, transmissibility, virulence, complication frequency, hospitalisations and case fatality.
-Lack of evidence should not prevent treatment when clinically indicated.
+Although limited evidence is available, treatment during emerging influenza outbreaks and pandemics should be recommended depending on risk assessment considering e.g. antiviral susceptibility, transmissibility, virulence, complication frequency, hospitalisations and case fatality.
+Lack of evidence should not prevent treatment where clinically indicated.
 Limited evidence available from RCTs or observational studies.
-Expert Opinion Although limited evidence is available from clinical trials, treatment during seasonal influenza epidemics treatment should be recommended.
+Expert opinion Although evidence available from clinical trials is limited, treatment during seasonal influenza epidemics treatment should be recommended.
 Lack of evidence from clinical trials should not prevent treatment when clinically indicated.
 Significant clinical experience of treatment is available and no other optional treatments are available.
-Although limited evidence is available, treatment during emerging influenza outbreaks and pandemics should be recommended depending upon risk assessment considering e.g. antiviral susceptibility, transmissibility, virulence, complication frequency, hospitalisations and case fatality.
-Lack of evidence should not prevent treatment when clinically indicated.
-Evidence available from RCTs.
-Expert Opinion Prophylaxis (incl. seasonal) during seasonal influenza epidemics for this vulnerable patient group should be considered, especially for the unvaccinated and immunocompromised (congenital or acquired) who do not respond to vaccination.
+Although limited evidence is available, treatment during emerging influenza outbreaks and pandemics should be recommended depending on risk assessment considering e.g. antiviral susceptibility, transmissibility, virulence, complication frequency, hospitalisations and case fatality.
+Lack of evidence should not prevent treatment where clinically indicated vaccination.
 This is particularly important during years when low vaccine effectiveness is expected due to a mismatch between vaccine strains and strains circulating in the populations.
-Effectiveness of prophylaxis is likely better than treatment.
-Evidence from RCTs: In at-risk adolescents, seasonal prophylaxis with zanamivir reduced the absolute risk of influenza infection by 4% (efficacy 83%; 95% CI 56-93) demonstrated in RCTs [19] No effect was seen of oseltamivir offered to laboratory-confirmed influenza infected children suffering from asthma demonstrated in RCTs [14].
+The effectiveness of prophylaxis is probably better than treatment.
+Evidence from RCTs: In at-risk adolescents, seasonal prophylaxis with zanamivir reduced the absolute risk of